1910 Walthamstow by-election

-The 1910 Walthamstow by-election was a parliamentary by-election held in England on 1 November 1910 for the House of Commons constituency of Walthamstow.
+The 1910 Walthamstow by-election was a parliamentary by-election held in England on 1 November 1910 for the UK House of Commons constituency of Walthamstow.
 It was then a division of Essex, but the area is now part of Greater London.

 This was a ministerial by-election.
 The laws of the time required that an MP who had joined the government had to seek re-election, and the early stages of the campaign saw controversy about whether the election should be contested.
 However, the main issue in the election was the Osborne judgment, in which the courts had banned trade unions from imposing a political levy on their members.
 After a prolonged campaign, the outgoing Liberal MP John Simon was re-elected.

 Vacancy

 The Liberal Party politician John Simon KC had been Walthamstow's Member of Parliament (MP) since 1906.
 He was appointed on 6 October 1910 as Solicitor General for England and Wales.